Tuesday 17 June 2014

 We cannot do anything until we know the composition of each division, which is obviously after the last Football League play-off.
 Then we can start looking at the main bit of compiling the fixtures.
 It is a matter of placing each of the clubs in a pairing grid which basically defines which dates they will be at home.
 For every date in the season, the fixture computer knows who is at home and who is away and then it will mix them up randomly to determine which matches will take place on which date.

 What happens if there are any problems?

 If we have got any issues then we might have to go back and start again to produce a different set of fixtures.
 I'm reviewing the fixtures all the time to ensure that other things can be met.
-Last season, for example, there was a requirement from the Metropolitan Police not to play high-profile matches until after 8 September because of the Olympics and Paralympics.
+Two seasons ago, for example, there was a requirement from the Metropolitan Police not to play high-profile matches until after 8 September because of the Olympics and Paralympics.

 How is the fixture list checked?

 The Premier League, the Football League and Atos representatives will sit down and review the fixtures for two days, looking at every date in the season to make sure that wherever possible we have met everything we have been asked to.
 At that stage the computer is very useful because if we do not want a certain fixture on a particular date, it will give us alternate dates for that fixture to be moved to.
 It can be that changing one match may require 40 other changes.

 We also have a working party meeting with representatives from all of the leagues, the FA and also the Football Supporters' Federation.
 The fixtures are then looked at by the Association of Chief Police Officers and British Transport Police representatives.

 Yes.
 We look at whether we have got clubs from the same area travelling on the same trainlines across the Football League and the Premier League on the same day.
 We want to avoid having various "pinch points" on the rail and road network.
 We also tell the computer to try to minimise travel on Boxing Day and New Year's Day.